rails/rails/guides/source/active_support_core_extensions.md

 Specifically:

-* If the argument is `nil` an empty list is returned.
+* If the argument is `nil` an empty array is returned.
 * Otherwise, if the argument responds to `to_ary` it is invoked, and if the value of `to_ary` is not `nil`, it is returned.
 * Otherwise, an array with the argument as its single element is returned.